Moesif/moesif-developer-portal/README.md

 There are two main components

-- my-dev-portal is a React based frontend for customers to subscribe to APIs
+- `my-dev-portal` is a React based frontend for customers to subscribe to APIs
-- my-dev-portal-api is a Node.js API to communicate with the Moesif APIs and Billing APIs in a secure environment.
+- `my-dev-portal-api` is a Node.js API to communicate with the Moesif APIs and Billing APIs in a secure environment.

 ![Architecture Diagram of Moesif Developer Portal](https://raw.githubusercontent.com/Moesif/moesif-developer-portal/main/my-dev-portal/src/images/assets/dev-portal-architecture-diagram.svg)

+> As of December 2024, the Moesif developer portal is now Generally Available and ready for production use.
+If you are using an early version, we recommend merging the latest changes for production readiness.

 ## Production Readiness

-This portal is a pre-release project in preview and actively being developed.
-Before going to production, a few things should be done:
+Before going to production, you should confirm a few things:

-1. Ensure APIs are secured using HTTPS and authentication layer
+1. Ensure APIs are secured using HTTPS
 2. Ensuring all keys stored securely in a keystore
 3. Customize the CSS for your brand
 4. Check assumptions in the DATA-MODEL.md, if your data mapping needs is different, you may want to adjust the code according.